 - 1.4.1.1.
 The Security Accreditation Plan (SAP) describes the steps to be taken to achieve security accreditation for Project ACPV. - 1.4.1.2.
-The SAP for ACPV shall be developed by the Contractor based on Purchaser's provided template, as listed in the Table 2-2, and shall be approved by the SAA (through the Purchaser). - 1.4.1.3.
-This SAP will be made available to the Purchaser not later than 2 weeks after CA. - 1.4.1.4.
+The SAP for ACPV shall be developed by the Contractor based on Purchaser's provided template, as listed in the Table 2-1, and shall be approved by the SAA (through the Purchaser). - 1.4.1.3.
+This SAP will be made available to the Purchaser in accordance with Part 7 Exhibit 2 and Exhibit 6. - 1.4.1.4.
 The Contractor shall strictly adhere to the security accreditation activities described in the SAP as approved by the SAA.
 All activities related with the security accreditation process identified in SAP shall be included in the respective Project Implementation Plan (PIP), Project Master Schedule (PMS) and in the Project Management Plan (PMP). - 1.4.1.5.
 The Contractor shall update SAP regarding schedule of security accreditation based on the information available in the PMS. - 1.4.1.6.
-Changes required by the Purchaser to be incorporated into the SAP shall be
+Changes required by the Purchaser to be incorporated into the SAP shall be addressed by the Contractor and provided to the Purchaser who will coordinate this with SAA. - 1.4.1.7.
+Any other changes required by the Contractor to be incorporated into the SAP shall be addressed by the Contractor and provided to the Purchaser who will (if accept the changes from the overall contractual obligation) coordinate this with SAA.